oh-my-fish/theme-budspencer/README.md

 ## New features

-* Added function: **termux-backup** (Performs a backup of the whole system on th External Storage.
+* Added function: **termux-backup** (Performs a backup of the whole system on the External Storage.
 If there is none, backup will be saved in $HOME/.termux-backup)

   ```
   termux-backup <backup_name>